 This is where you remain with your existing lender and switch to a new product (mortgage) with them.
 You can learn more about product transfer mortgages in our article on the topic.

-Another option that we come across often, is debt consolidation remortgages.
-In taking out a remortgage to consolidate debt, you are merging your unsecured debts (such as credit cards, loans etc.) into one more manageable monthly mortgage payment, lowering your outgoings.
+Another option that we come across often, is remortgage for debt consolidation.
+In taking out a remortgage for debt consolidation, you are merging your unsecured debts (such as credit cards, loans etc.) into one more manageable monthly mortgage payment, lowering your outgoings.

 Taking unsecured debt and securing it against your home is a complex process that requires expert help.
 You should always take professional mortgage advice before proceeding with a debt consolidation remortgage.

 If your mortgage advisor determines that a remortgage to consolidate debt is the best option for you and you meet the criteria for this, you can only do so with enough equity sitting in your home.
 Equity is of course the difference between the value of the property and your current mortgage balance.

 The reason that you need that equity, is because much like a remortgage to release equity, you will use a lump sum to pay off your unsecured loan debts, with those costs instead merging into your mortgage balance, giving you more to pay back over a longer term.

 You will be paying interest on a much longer duration than you previously would have, meaning you will no doubt be paying back more overall.

 This entirely depends on how far you are into your term.
 In principle, people technically do remortgage early, usually going through the process 6 months in advance so that their new deal starts as the old one ends.
 The issue with remortgaging earlier than this, is that it is quite costly.